AidanW-98/AidanMcKenzie/aidan-mckenzie/_posts/2024-07-12-fairytales-and-firesides.markdown

 - The stage seats about 60 people, but every year word travels fast about a hidden stage and there can be queues lasting for hours to try and get one of these magic seats.
 - Our location was secret; no one is permitted to tell others about this and if asked - we'd be encouraged to lie.

-On that note, considering it's so hidden I really shouldn't be blogging about this.
+On that note, considering it's so hidden I really shouldn't be blogging about this...
+Just do an internet search about this.

 Anyway - I'd be a generic dogsbody, filling in where needed for maybe a couple hours a day to help build the stage and maybe be pulled in as a bouncer when we open.
 These two days were spent living live on the slow.
 Sleeping well, spending the days reading, chatting, chilling, and spending the evenings by the fireside.
 I did maybe an hour of work in this time; patching holes in a wall.
 It almost sounds wholesome.

 The fireside chats were an experience.
-It would be a thunder storm of excentric stories and Irish folk songs, including a certain man who I shall call *Irish Buck* jumping with joy at telling his own stories, riddles, and jokes.
+It would be a thunder storm of excentric stories and improntu Irish folk songs, including a certain man who I shall call *Irish Buck* jumping with joy at telling his own stories, riddles, and jokes.
 There was me between it all pointlessly trying to have a normal conversation.
 I was even once on the hearing end of a haunting redention of the Pied Piper story featuring slavery, child traficking, and opium...
-And that was at 11am when I was looking for work...
+And that was at 11am when I was looking for work.
 I quite enjoyed this life.

 ## The Music Arrives: 26th & 27th June

+Wednesday is when the gates open and the festival starts.
+So I made the most out of it and I was floating through music stages, continuing random odd jobs, chilling, more music, more drinks, parties, fireside chilling, music and repeat - in no particular order.
+We even met Steve Angello's manager and a fairly big name producer in the mix of all this, while taking shade under a recycled plastic turtle.
+It was so strange seeing our peaceful greenhills and <decor???> now being swarmed with people and parties.

+I saw the following acts

+I've got a lot of love for <music acts who I saw>.
+I was keeping to my policy of <blah blah blah staying away from mainstage>.

 - The people and the music arrive
 - Some music going on